antranapp/14DaysOfAndroidArchitecture/README.md

 We will implement a cat images browsing app with the following features:

 - Fetching list of cat images from [TheCatAPI](https://thecatapi.com).
-- Displaying the cat image when choosen in a grid layout.
+- Displaying fetched images in a grid layout.
 - Using recommended techniques and frameworks from Google to implement the app using MVVM architecture step by step.
 - Implementing the app in an incremental process, starting with a pure Kotlin implementation to a full-blown MVVM-based implementation using frameworks in Android's Architecture Components and popular 3rd-party frameworks.

 ## What's next:

-Now you have hopefully learned intuitively how the MVVM Architecture works by implementing a simple app by using different popular frameworks provided by Google and 3rd parties.
+After finishing the course, you'll have hopefully learned intuitively how the MVVM Architecture works by implementing a simple app by using different popular frameworks provided by Google and 3rd parties.
 Depending on your motivation and the level of knowledge, you can follow different paths forward to learn more about Android development.

 ### A small step: